-For the year ended June 30, 2020, approximately 34% of contribution revenue was received from three individual bequests.
-The entire balance of the unconditional promises to give at June 30, 2020 was due from one donor.
-Approximately 69% of grant revenue came from the U.S. Department of Housing and Urban Development for the year ended June 30, 2020.
+For the year ended June 30, 2021, approximately 50% of contribution revenues were received from two donors.
+The entire balance of the unconditional promises to give at June 30, 2021 was due from one donor.
+Approximately 54% of grant revenue came from the U.S. Department of Housing and Urban Development for the year ended June 30, 2021.
 The Organization receives all program service fees from the State of Nevada.